Parallel-NetCDF/PnetCDF/examples/README.md

   + This examples shows how to enumerate all variables, dimensions, and attributes from a BP file

-* Copyright (C) 2012, Northwestern University and Argonne National Laboratory See COPYRIGHT notice in top-level directory.
+Copyright (C) 2012, Northwestern University and Argonne National Laboratory.
+See COPYRIGHT notice in top-level directory.